jasongrimes/fretboardfoundation/_pages/about.md

-Correspondence can also be sent to [contact@fretboardfoundation.com](mailto:contact@fretboardfoundation.com), but please note that this address is rarely monitored.
+Correspondence can also be sent to [contact@fretboardfoundation.com](mailto:contact@fretboardfoundation.com), but please note this address is rarely monitored.

 ## Technology